investindex/Psychology/README.md

 &nbsp;

-The second major source of unforced error is loss — the panic, fear, and uncertainty that strike when your account is shrinking.
+The second major source of unforced error is loss — and the panic, fear, and uncertainty that strike when your account is shrinking.

 [More incoming here]